-Surface preparation is the one of the most important steps for bathtub and tile refinishing.
+Surface preparation is one of the most important steps for tile and bathtub surface refinishing.
 The purpose of surface preparation is to clean the surface and get the surface ready according to your coating manufacturer specifications.

 When selecting a bathtub and tile refinishing coating manufacturer, it is critical that you follow their specifications to the “T” and use a system that is properly matched like the Topkote Reglazing System.
 If you wander outside the reservation your coating may not achieve the adhesion needed to perform as intended.
-When it comes to surface preparation, a failure to follow the specifications of your coating manufacturer is considered to be an expected premature coating failure.
+When it comes to bathtub refinishing prep, a failure to follow the specifications of your coating manufacturer is considered to be an expected premature coating failure.

 Figure 1: Coating failure due to improper surface preparation.

-Here are more examples that will help bring this topic into focus.
+Here are more examples and bathtub resurfacing warnings that will help bring this topic into focus.

-Refinishing over the top of a pre-existing coating that is failing
+Refinishing on top of a pre-existing coating that is failing

 In a case where the surface was previously refinished like in Figure 1, the refinisher simply feather sanded around the failed area, cleaned the surface and refinished over the top.
 In this scenario, the coating will likely fail.
 Why?
 The existing coating had poor adhesion to begin with and the new finish will likely delaminate along with the old finish at some point and result in a FAILURE.
 The existing finish should have been removed.